About the Kenwood Excelon XR600-6DSP

 Want more power, but don't want to lose control

 The problem is your premium sound system is just not loud enough, but replacing the puny factory amplifier with a more powerful one will result in losing some of your vehicle's audio functions and all its audible notifications.
 Kenwood's Excelon XR600-6DSP 6-channel amplifier with digital signal processing makes a great solution paired with an iDatalink AR amp replacement module, adding a huge amount of power and tuning ability to your system while retaining all of the vehicle's audio and communication functions.
-Crutchfield Note: We're sorry for the data entry error that caused the problems experienced with this amplifier by two of our customers.
-We have confirmed with iDatalink that our vehicle listing is now correct, so you can buy this game-changing amplifier with confidence.

 The Maestro AR connection